wbamberg/idl-reference/docs/nsIAccessibleText.md

 Get the text offset at the given point, or return -1
 if no character exists at that point

-@param x - The position's x value for which to look up the index of the
-           character that is rendered on to the display at that point.
-@param y - The position's y value for which to look up the index of the
-           character that is rendered on to the display at that point.
-@param coordType - Screen coordinates or window coordinates (see constants
-                   declared in nsIAccessibleCoordinateType).
-@return offset - Index of the character under the given point or -1 if
-                 the point is invalid or there is no character under
-                 the point.

 #### Parameters ####